 Burgh registers begin at different times, starting from the early 17th century.
 They were all gradually closed down at different times in the 20th century, and their business merged into the main series of registers held in the NRS under the catalogue reference RS.
 Sasines recording property transfers in the other, lesser burghs were generally recorded in the particular register of sasines for the surrounding county.
 It is important to remember that the sasine registers for the royal burghs cover only the small area of the original core medieval burgh, sometimes known as 'the royalty'.
 For instance, properties on Princes Street, although now Edinburgh's main thoroughfare, will not be found in the burgh register of sasines; they were recorded with other Midlothian sasines.

 The register of sasines is comprehensive and consequently it is theoretically possible to trace the progression of ownership of every property in Scotland from 1617 to the present day.
 This is a fairly mechanical process but it is not always quick.
 There are a variety (and sometimes a lack) of indexes and you should be prepared to invest time and patience in any search.

 Before plunging into the various catalogues and indexes described here, it is worth considering spending some money on a short cut.
 Since 1876 the government has maintained a series of search sheets for property in Scotland.
 These identify the volume and page numbers of all the sasines and deeds for a given building or piece of land and can be used as a starting point for searching back in time.
-Copies of the search sheets for particular properties can be purchased from: Registers of Scotland, Erskine House, 68 Queen Street, Edinburgh, EH2 4NF.
+Copies of the search sheets for particular properties can be purchased from: The Registers of Scotland, Meadowbank House, 153 London Road, Edinburgh, EH8 7AU.

 Searching the general and particular registers before 1781